 Center for Creative Leadership, San Diego, CA

-In May 2010, I served as a Grand Awards Judge (Computer Science) at Intel ISEF in San Jose, CA. As a result, I have higher hopes for the future of the CS field.
+In May 2010, I served as a Grand Awards Judge (Computer Science) at Intel ISEF in San Jose, CA.

 While I was unemployed as an entry-level job seeker just after the dot-com crash, I co-authored a book: